 Job based Final Fantasy titles; in addition to the actual Red Mage (which can learn non-exclusive white and black magic up to level 7, but doesn't get the best spells like Dia, Warp and Exit, but makes up for it with heavy armor and powerful weaponry, plus the spells in question can be cast from items in the GBA/PSP remake for no MP cost.), you can normally make a White Mage that has a Black Mage commands (or vice versa).
 You also have the option that is more effective than the Red Mage or Black Mage/White Mage in the Summoner who has both healing and offensive summons in Final Fantasy V, Final Fantasy Tactics Advance, Final Fantasy Tactics A2, and the original Final Fantasy Tactics.
-In Tactics A2 the Seer job is introduced, getting second rank magic (The Red Mage only gets first rank) in healing and the 3 attack elements (For bonus points, it is best used as a secondary job for Magic Knight jobs, as it allows attacks and magic to be used at the same time).
+In Tactics A2 the Seer job is introduced, getting second rank magic (The Red Mage only gets first rank) in healing and the 3 attack elements (For bonus points, it is best used as a secondary job for Magic Knight jobs, as it allows attacks and magic to be used at the same time on multiple opponents).

 Final Fantasy IV has Rydia, who, as a young girl, is effectively a Red Mage with moderate white and black magic.